paulmohljr/connect-pay/documentation/sdkimplementationguide.md

 In either of the api calls, merchant have the option to retrieve the banking information in clear/masked.
 A merchant specific setting enables a merchant to retrieve the banking information either in clear or in mask as per business.

 Use Case 1 (Nonce Get Data, Setting ON) – Merchant needs to get the account details (new `fdAccountId`) of the consumer in clear by providing the nonce generated at the time of enrollment.
-Refer to Section
+See Tab Below

 Use Case 2 (Nonce Get Data, Setting OFF) – Merchant needs to get the account details (new `fdAccountId`) of the consumer in masked by providing the nonce generated at the time of enrollment.
-Refer to Section
+See Tab Below

 Use Case 3 (Consumer Get Data, Setting ON) – Merchant needs to get the consumer information any time after enrollment and the account details of the consumer needs to be in clear.
-Refer to Section
+See Tab Below

 Use Case 4 (Consumer Get Data, Setting OFF) – Merchant needs to get the consumer information any time after enrollment and the account details of the consumer needs to be in mask.
-Refer to Section
+See Tab Below

 |Attribute|Value|
 |---------|-----|